nightroman/FarNet/trunk/RightControl/Readme.txt

 = DESCRIPTION =

-This tool allows to alter some operations in editors, edit controls, and the command line.
+This tool alters some operations in editors, edit controls, and the command line.
 They are: Step/Select/Delete by words, Go/Select to smart home.
 New actions are similar to what many popular editors do on stepping, selecting, deleting by words, and etc. Example: Visual Studio editor, Word, WordPad, etc.

 All the module commands work via the macro function CallPlugin().